Webpage created: April 12, 2018

 The Railway Correspondence and Travel Society ran a special train over the Branch on Saturday May 2nd 1959 in connection with the centenary celebrations of the Royal Albert Bridge.
 Hauled by 30182 the train was composed of two former LSWR gated-stock carriages.

-The Turnchapel Branch closed to freight traffic from Monday October 2nd 1961 but the access to the Plymouth and Oreston Timber Company's yard remained open until Friday October 20th 1961, when the last train ran.
+The Turnchapel Branch closed to freight traffic from Monday October 2nd 1961 but the access to the Plymouth and Oreston Timber Company's yard remained open until Friday October 20th 1961, when their last train ran.
+Plymstock Station remained open for cement traffic.
+It was reported in March 1963 that the track was being lifted and would be shipped as scrap to Spain.